Pierre Laget: Trial

-On June 3, 1931, Laget's trial began, much to public fascination.
+On 3 June 1931, Laget's trial began to much public fascination.
 The doctor tirelessly proclaimed his innocence, claiming that perhaps the victims had deliberately poisoned themselves, but his claims were rebuked by the judges.

-After six days, Laget was convicted of killing his second wife as well as the attempted poisoning of his sister, but was acquitted of killing his first wife.
+After six days, Laget was convicted of killing his second wife as well as the attempted poisoning of his sister but was acquitted of killing his first wife.
 As a result, the cour d'assises of Hérault sentenced him to death.

-A day after the verdict, Laget insisted to his lawyer that he "preferred the scaffold to perpetual prison", but he nonetheless allowed an appeal to be filed, which was promptly dismissed on September 19, 1931.
+A day after the verdict, Laget insisted to his lawyer that he "preferred the scaffold to perpetual prison", but he nonetheless allowed an appeal to be filed, which was promptly dismissed on 19 September 1931.

 Commutation, prison and suicide

-Ten days after his appeal's dismissal, Laget was pardoned by President Paul Doumer.
+Ten days after his appeal's dismissal, Laget's death sentence was commuted to life in prison by President Paul Doumer.
 Days later, he was sent to Devil's Island, where he worked for several years as a nurse.
 In 1938, his sentence was reduced to 20 years penal labour.
-Unable to bear the fact that he's known as a killer, Pierre Laget committed suicide on September 1, 1944, by swallowing a large dose of poison.
-He left behind a suicide letter, expressing his desire to end it all and requesting that he need not be resuscitated.
+Unable to bear the fact that he was known as a killer, Pierre Laget committed suicide on 1 September 1944, by swallowing a large dose of poison.
+He left behind a suicide letter, expressing his desire to end it all and requesting that he not be resuscitated.